JeePEG-57/DINA-IMAS/README.md

 ```

 To run correctly, the KMC actor requires:
-1. The DINA_Parameters.xml file placed in the working directory,
+1. The KMC_Parameters.xml file placed in the working directory,
 2. Input IDS's properly filled.
 3. To be called in simulation:
 	* Every 2 ms during initial phase, from fully charged central solenoid until limiter controller switches on (time=tcont2)